fleetdm/fleet/proposals/Fleet-Installers-4-Sandbox.md

-# Fleet Sandbox & Pre-Packaged Fleet-osquery Installers
+# Fleet sandbox & Pre-Packaged Fleet-osquery Installers

 ## Goals

-1. Improve UX on Fleet Sandbox by offering pre-packaged Fleet-osquery installers.
+1. Improve UX on Fleet sandbox by offering pre-packaged Fleet-osquery installers.
-2. Add the "Pre-Packaged installers" feature to "Fleet Sandbox" as soon as possible (i.e. not block on having a fully functional "Fleet Packager" service).
+2. Add the "Pre-Packaged installers" feature to "Fleet sandbox" as soon as possible (i.e. not block on having a fully functional "Fleet Packager" service).

-## Fleet Sandbox Assumptions
+## Fleet sandbox Assumptions

 - We will limit number of teams to T.
 - Sandbox has good root CA trusted certificates